 We are now living in a hyper-connected world where we can easily communicate and work with anyone in the world right now, even in our own homes if we chose to.
 Gone are the days where it would be mandatory to go to an office to work and build a career.
 Freelancing is becoming a viable career option in this age due to the advancement of technology and communications which is making this possible.

 On the business front, with uncertain economic conditions looming, more employers are driven to in a way, to “share” an available pool of independent contractors and freelancers to fulfill their project delivery obligations and stay competitive and afloat in a global economy to ride out storms.
 When the going get tougher, more people might be displaced and freelancing may become an option grown out of necessity for some individuals to better cope with their loss of jobs.
 They may seize the opportunity to turn the situation around to make it a sustainable career option.

 AceLancer Bay aspires to be the platform, a home of sort, for serious and well-respected professional freelancers whom we call AceLancers rather than be vulnerable individuals with limited resources.
-We do not just provide mobile apps platforms in ios and android but importantly a web portal with a forum to engage and build a community of freelancers and independent contractors who can market their services, network, make contacts and even collaborate to leverage on synergies of their various skillsets to take on more challenging projects that one in silo would otherwise not be able to take up.
-This forum is in fact one of the more significant aspect of our integrated online platforms with members sharing their challenges such as payment issues or setting of prices instead of being exploited when less informed designer fashion consignments.
+We do not just provide mobile apps platforms in ios and android but importantly a web portal with a forum to engage and build a community of freelancers and independent contractors who can market their services, network, make contacts and even collaborate to leverage on synergies of their various skillsets to take on more challenging projects that one in silo would otherwise not be able to take up find out more about criminal defense in san diego and the rest of california.
+This forum is in fact one of the more significant aspect of our integrated online platforms with members sharing their challenges such as payment issues or setting of prices instead of being exploited when less informed.
+CA work injury lawyer as Golden State Workers Compensation in San Jose will ensure you claim your rights.
 Equally important is the positioning of freelancers as professionals as they must also up their game, no less.